smritisinghsamarth/PowerBI-Projects/README.md

 # PowerBI-Projects
 This repository contains my Power BI dashboards and data analytics practice projects.
-I am currently learning Power BI, data visualization, and Microsoft Fabric through Microsoft Learn.

 ## 📊 Projects That Will Be Added